-UMPNC-MNA

-To

-The Regents of the University of Michigan

-Package Proposal Dated: 11/24/2020
+UMPNC/MNA Counterproposal to the University – 12/2/2020

 The Association’s package proposal contains the concepts listed below regarding economic and non-economic proposals.
-Rejection of any portion of this complete package proposal constitutes rejection of the entire package:

 Personal Protective Equipment: The employer shall, on a daily basis and at its own expense, provide new respirator masks with N-95 or higher ratings to all bargaining unit employees who provide care to or interact with COVID positive or suspected patients.
 In the event that, due to an unavoidable widespread shortage, the employer is unable to provide such masks, the Employer shall permit bargaining unit employees to utilize their own masks, provided that the masks provide equal or greater protection.

-PPE Dashboard: The Employer will create and maintain a web-based dashboard, which will be accessible to all bargaining unit members and the Michigan Medicine community, which will display daily updates on the Employer’s current inventory, including but not limited to the following:

-N95 respirator masks (daily “burn” rate and total number on hand);

-Disposable and non-disposable isolation gowns (daily “burn” rate and total number on hand);

-Disposable face shields/eye protection (daily “burn” rate and number on hand);

-Powered Air Purifying Respirators (number on hand).

 Donning and Doffing Procedures

 All units housing confirmed COVID-19 patients or PUI will utilize donning/doffing monitors, who will assist registered nurses in following safe and proper donning and doffing of PPE.

-Each patient room will have a “clean” table and a “dirty” table, located in safe and appropriate areas, to aid proper doffing of used PPE and donning of new PPE, and to prevent contamination of new PPE.
+Each patient care area will have a “clean” table and a “dirty” table, located in safe and appropriate areas, to aid proper doffing of used PPE and donning of new PPE, and to prevent contamination of new PPE.

-COVID-19 Testing and Exposure Notification: The employer shall, at its own expense, provide rapid COVID-19 testing to any bargaining unit employee upon that employee’s request and to all exposed bargaining unit employees.
+COVID-19 Testing and Exposure Notification: The employer shall, at its own expense, provide COVID-19 testing to any bargaining unit employee upon that employee’s request and to all exposed bargaining unit employees.
 No asymptomatic nurse will experience loss of pay or benefit while results of this voluntary test are pending

 COVID-19 Pay: